Common Skin Cancers and Skin Lesions

 BCC

-BCC is the most common skin cancer in Australia and usually the least dangerous, assuming it is dealt with promptly and appropriately.
+BCC is usually the least dangerous skin cancer assuming it is dealt with promptly and appropriately.
 BCC often presents as a pearly pink bump or as a flat area of reddish or altered skin on the trunk.

 If left untreated for a long time these lesions can erode underlying muscle, bone, nerves or other nearby structures.
 Although rarely fatal BCC can be very destructive.